BasileiosKal/pairing-free-bbs/draft-vasilis-pairing-free-bbs.md

 .# Abstract

-The BBS Signatures scheme defined in [@!I-D.irtf-cfrg-bbs-signatures], describes a pairing-based, multi-message signature scheme, that supports selectively disclosing the messages through unlinkable presentations, build using zero-knowledge proofs.
+The BBS Signatures scheme defined in [@!I-D.irtf-cfrg-bbs-signatures], describes a pairing-based, multi-message digital signature, that supports selectively disclosing the messages through unlinkable presentations, build using zero-knowledge proofs.
 This document describes 2 additional deployments of the BBS Signatures scheme, providing tradeoffs between signature and key size, to decreased need for pairing operations, providing that way verification efficiency and increased hardware support.
-To do so, it describes an extended signature generation and altered signature verification procedures, that use slightly larger keys and signatures, but avoid the need for pairing operations during signature verification.
+To do so, it defines an extended signature generation and altered signature verification procedures, that use slightly larger keys and signatures, but avoid the need for pairing operations (during signature verification).
 It then uses those procedures to build two different deployment models.
-The first, allows for publicly verifiable BBS proofs, in which case, there is a need for 2 pairing operations during the BBS zk-proof verification.
+The first, allows for publicly verifiable BBS proofs, in which case, there is a need for 2 pairing operations during the BBS proof verification.
 In the second deployment model, BBS proofs are privately verifiable, which allows completely avoiding the need for pairings and pairing-friendly curves.

 {mainmatter}

 # Introduction

 BBS Signatures, originally described in the academic work by Dan Boneh, Xavier Boyen, and Hovav Shacham [@BBS04], is a signature scheme able to sign multiple messages at once, allowing for selectively disclosing those message while not revealing the signature it self.
-It does so by creating unlinkable, zero-knowledge proofs of the signature value on the disclosed set of messages.
+It does so by creating unlinkable, zero-knowledge proofs-of-knowledge of a signature value on the disclosed set of messages.

 The scheme has had various works analyzing its security and improving its efficiency.
 The BBS scheme described in [@!I-D.irtf-cfrg-bbs-signatures] is based on the academic work [@CDL16], using the latest performance improvements from [@TZ23].
 Those works, making use of pairing operations, achieve minimum key and signature sizes, while keeping key management complexity to a minimum.
 For a lot of use cases however, especially those requiring hardware support, the pairing operation are not viable.
-For example, a lot of the hardware security modulus do not have the necessary capabilities to compute the required pairings, or some curve operations taking place on the pairing-friendly curves.
+For example, a lot of the hardware security modulus do not have the necessary capabilities to compute the required pairings, or execute some curve operations taking place on the pairing-friendly curves.

 To that end, this document, based on [@BBDT16], extends the BBS signature and public keys defined in the BBS document, making it possible to validate a BBS signature without using any pairings.
 This would allow the signature verification operation to happen inside secure hardware, which in turn means that the signature does not have to move to the less secure application layer, endangering the user's security and privacy.